tflucker/pizza-app/README.md

 ## API Functionality
+ - customers/{customerId} (GET): returns the customer information based on provided ID
+ - customers/{customerName} (GET): returns the customer information based on provided name
+ - customers/new (POST): creates a new customer with the provided information

  - viewMenu (GET): returns a list of available PizzaOrder objects
  - orderPizza (POST): submit a pizza order
  - trackOrder/{orderId} (GET): returns OrderStatus object related to the Pizza